Bridge Shelter

 - located on or near a transit line

-- appropriately zoned for this use
+- zoned for General Commercial, which allows this use

-How long would the bridge shelter operate?
+How long will the bridge shelter operate?

 What kind of code of conduct will exist for those who enter the bridge shelter?

 To access services participants must follow a code of conduct/rules.
 The code of conduct will be developed by the selected service provider, with input from people with lived experience with homelessness and informed by the best practices used for the City’s Safe Stay/Safe Park communities and the needs/concerns of surrounding neighbors and businesses.
-Check out the Safe Park code of conduct for an example of what community rules could look like.

 Yes.
 There are many tools to address the complex needs of unsheltered people in Vancouver (Safe Stay Communities, Safe Park, etc.), but no single solution or shelter style will work for everyone.
 The bridge shelter model will allow us to get many unsheltered adults indoors and safely supported, for the lowest possible cost.

 We want to hear from you.
-Follow the project and share your questions on Be Heard Vancouver.
+Follow the project and share your questions on BeHeard Vancouver.